top of page

 Should you add your adult children to your home title to avoid probate in Alberta?

 It’s a common question of lawyers: Should I add my adult child to the title of my home so that it passes to them automatically when I die, avoiding probate?
 At first glance, it sounds efficient.
 But in most cases, it’s not the best approach.
 I find myself advising clients against it more often than not.
-1. Maintain sovereignty over your home Your home is likely your most valuable asset, whether emotionally, financially or both.
-Adding an adult child to title means you no long
+The cost to obtain probate rarely justifies the legal complexity or future risk of joint ownership with an adult child.
+Here are some factors to consider: 1.
+Maintain sovereig

 3 min read